JagadamSairam/capitaloneKT/README.md

+# CapitalOneKT

-# capitaloneKT
+# Assignment 1

-# Created a simple Micro Service of doing the crud operations for a employee
+1. Created a small Micro Service of performing the crud operations for an employee